mgbennet/TicTacToeSpace/readme.md

 #### Total possible unique boards

 But wait a minute, let's do a little more math.
 We can quickly calculate the total number of unique boards where each square in a 3 by 3 grid is either an X, an O, or empty: 3<sup>9</sup>, or 19683.
-And this is another over estimate, since it will include board states that can never be achieved legally in a game, like boards with 6 or more X's or where O has more squares than X (which can't happen because X goes first).
+And this is another over estimate, since it includes board states that can never be achieved legally in a game, like boards with two winners, 6 or more X's, or where O has more squares than X (which can't happen because X goes first).

 #### Smarter structure